babel/website/docs/usage/babelrc.md

 YOUR_COMMAND_HERE
 ```

-> If you want your command to work across platforms, try using [`cross-env`](https://www.npmjs.com/package/cross-env)
+> If you want your command to work across platforms, you can use [`cross-env`](https://www.npmjs.com/package/cross-env)

 ## Lookup behavior